 - With QROPS, once you have taken an initial lumpsum, you can only derive income from what is left of your funds

 - With QNUPS, you can continue to invest into the retirement fund even after taking an initial lump sum

 - The maximum age limit for taking a QROPS is 75 years

 - There is NO maximum age for taking a QNUPS

 - Assets might have to be liquidated to take a QROPS

 - Almost anything can be put into a QNUPS

-There are several benefits available when you take a QNUPS.
+There are several benefits available when you invest in this type of pension fund.
 However, due to various technicalities in each case, it is advisable to check this properly with your financial advisor.
-Some of the benefits are listed below in this QNUPS overview:
+Some of the benefits are listed below in this overview:

 - Tax free asset growth

-- QNUPS is widely available in several countries and not only in countries that have Double Taxation Agreements with the United Kingdom
+- Widely available in several countries and not only in countries that have Double Taxation Agreements with the United Kingdom

 - Tax efficient – no inheritance tax and may be able to avoid local wealth taxes in many cases